+Only concrete political action to implement solutions to limit climate change can prevent the humanitarian consequences.
 Humanitarian organisations respond to crises regardless of the cause.
-But their efforts in responding will not make up for the failures to act on the causes of some of these crises by our political leaders.
+But their efforts in responding will not make up for the failures to adequately respond to these crises by our political leaders.